mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 Due to the stateless nature of RPP, the client MUST include the authentication credentials in each HTTP request.
 This MAY be done by using JSON Web Tokens (JWT) [@!RFC7519] or Basic authentication [@!RFC7617].

 # Change History

+## Version 01 to 02

+- Merged the RPP-EPP-Code and RPP-Code headers into a single RPP-Code header

 ## Version 00 to 01